-How can we build a safe community within the classroom so students will take academic risks?
+How can we build a safe learning environment within the classroom so students will take academic risks?

 Education in the 21st Century is becoming more about skills than content knowledge.
 Students are not empty buckets to fill with facts and figures, but real individuals who need to learn compassion, empathy, strength, a sense of self, collaboration, critical thinking skills and responsible decision making.